-Whether you’re an avid hiker or just want to switch up your outings with the kids, you can find many awesome outdoor spots to stroll around in Coppell.
+Whether you’re an avid hiker or just want to explore an awesome park near home with the kids, you can find many awesome outdoor spots to stroll around in Coppell.
 Maybe you want a challenging run or hike, something simple in the local park, or a place where your family dog is more than welcome.
 Here are seven of the best places to hike in and around the Coppell, Texas, area.

 Coppell Nature Park Loop